Introduction

 The French minor is designed to give students pursuing other majors the opportunity to engage with and reflect upon French and Francophone literary, philosophical, and visual cultures.

-- Students may apply up to two courses from abroad or from another institution toward a French minor.
-Courses from an institution other than Cornell University (such as EDUCO in Paris) may be counted toward the French minor, provided that 50% of the content of these courses, again, deals directly with France or the Francophone world.
+Please note that students may apply up to two courses from abroad or from another institution toward a French minor.
+Courses from an institution other than Cornell University (such as EDUCO in Paris) may be counted toward the French minor, provided that 50% of the content of these courses deals directly with France or the Francophone world.
 (Merely being taught in French is not, on its own, a sufficient criterion for a course taken abroad to count for the French minor.)
 Remember that you cannot apply more than two courses taken abroad to the Minor.

 - The minimum grade for a course to be applied to the French minor is B-.